mdn/content/files/en-us/web/css/css_columns/styling_columns/index.md

 The gap between our columns is controlled by the `column-gap` property.
 This property was originally defined in the Multi-column Layout specification.
 However, it is now defined in [Box Alignment](/en-US/docs/Web/CSS/CSS_Box_Alignment) in order to unify gaps between boxes in other specifications such as [CSS Grid Layout](/en-US/docs/Web/CSS/CSS_Grid_Layout/Box_Alignment_in_CSS_Grid_Layout).

 The initial value of `column-gap` in multicol is `1em`.
 This means your columns will not run into each other.
 In other layout methods the initial value for `column-gap` is 0.
-If you use the keyword value “normal” the gap will be set to 1em.
+If you use the keyword value "normal" the gap will be set to 1em.

 You can change the gap by using any length unit as the value of `column-gap`.
 In the example below, the `column-gap` is set to 40px.